 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Springfield is May, with an average of 12.9 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 43% on May 21.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Springfield experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Springfield.
-The most rain falls during the 31 days centered around May 8, with an average total accumulation of 4.7 inches.
+The month with the most rain in Springfield is May, with an average rainfall of 4.7 inches.

-The least rain falls around January 22, with an average total accumulation of 1.5 inches.
+The month with the least rain in Springfield is January, with an average rainfall of 1.5 inches.

-The snowy period of the year lasts for 4.3 months, from November 15 to March 25, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around February 1, with an average total liquid-equivalent accumulation of 0.4 inches.
+The snowy period of the year lasts for 4.3 months, from November 15 to March 25, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Springfield is January, with an average snowfall of 3.5 inches.